haoxiang-xu/surface-editor/MAIN/development.md

 ### PARAMETERs:

 - `id` (TYPE: String, MAX LENGTH: 64) <span style="opacity: 0.64"> (Since your component may need to interact with other components, to differentiate them, and to receive and send command between component, you need this variable. `id` will be assigned when this component be created and destoried after the component distoried, and once it created, it will be always the same.) </span>

+- `width` & `height` (TYPE: Number) <span style="opacity: 0.64"> This variable is the dimension of the component, and it will be set by the `root_stack_manager` component, so you don't need to worry about this variable.
+(Notice: this variables won't changing continuously during resizing, it will only change after the window size change finished or the component is created or destoried.) </span>

 - `mode` (TYPE: String) <span style="opacity: 0.64"> (Basically you can check the value that is stored inside this `mode` variable, and base on the value to render the content inside this Stack Div) </span>